-The Southeast Asia Centre of Asia-Pacific Excellence (CAPE) was established by the New Zealand government to enhance our engagement with the ten ASEAN member countries and Timor-Leste.
+The Southeast Asia Centre of Asia-Pacific Excellence (SEA CAPE) was established by the New Zealand government to enhance our engagement with the ten ASEAN member countries and Timor-Leste.
 The Southeast Asia CAPE is hosted by Victoria University of Wellington as part of a consortium of New Zealand universities.

 As well as strengthening engagement with this region, the Southeast Asia CAPE works with New Zealand exporters, young people, government agencies and others to improve understanding of these countries and build knowledge of their economies, languages, cultures and business protocols.